 Before making a purchase or completing another valuable action on your website, people may click or interact with several of your ads.
 Typically, all credit for the conversion is given to the last ad customers clicked.
 But was it really that ad that made them decide to choose your business?

-Data-driven attribution gives credit for conversions based on how people search for your business and decide to become your customers.
+Data-driven attribution gives credit for conversions based on how people engage with your various ads and decide to become your customers.
 It uses data from your account to determine which ads, keywords, and campaigns have the greatest impact on your business goals.
 You can use data-driven attribution for website, store visit, and Google Analytics conversions from Search Network campaigns.

 This article explains data-driven attribution, including the requirements for using it.
 To learn more about attribution models in general, or to learn how to select an attribution model for your conversion actions, read About attribution models.

 - Learn which keywords, ads, ad groups, and campaigns play the biggest role in helping you reach your business goals.